jwilferd10/QuickNote/README.md

 The repository encourages exploration and collaboration, with the codebase thoughtfully organized and easily modifiable.
 Feel free to delve into the code, contribute, and customize it to your needs.

 ### 🙏 Thank You!
-Thanks for checking out QuickNote, this app has undergone an overhaul and changed drastically since it's creation in 2021.
-The goal of this project was to go above and beyond a generic note-taking application.
+Thanks for checking out Quicknote, this app has undergone an overhaul and has drastically changed since it's creation in 2021.
+The main goal was to go above and beyond and create a unique note-taking application.
 Happy coding!

 ## :book: User Story:
 ### GIVEN a note-taking application